 Growing Hot Lips Salvia In Containers

-If you don’t have a spot for hot lips in your yard, you can easily grow this beautiful sage in a pot or container of your choosing.
-Choose a sunny spot and a large, well draining container to prevent soggy soil.
+If you don’t have a spot for Hot Lips in your yard you can easily grow this beautiful sage in a pot or container of your choosing.

-Place your potted hot lips in a very sunny spot (at least 6 hours of full sun).
-It can thrive with dappled afternoon shade.
+Place your potted Hot Lips in a very sunny spot (at least 6-8 hours of full sun).
+It can thrive with some dappled afternoon shade.

-Hot lips salvia in containers works well on a patio where you’d like to enjoy watching the hummingbirds.
+Hot Lips salvia in containers work well on a patio where you’d like to enjoy watching the hummingbirds.
 Over time the busy birds will get used to your presence, and you’ll feel a hum and rush of their wings as they frequent the patio for a drink.

 As your plant grows, you may need to re plant it into a larger container.

 Thank you so much for visiting the Green Garden Cottage today!
-We absolutely adore the outgoing and vibrant hot lips salvia and enjoyed sharing our knowledge with you.
+We absolutely adore the outgoing and vibrant Hot Lips and enjoyed sharing our knowledge with you.
 We’d love to hear your experience with this popular sage, let us know what you think in the comments below!